andreis111/FleetMate/README.md

 ## Optimizations

-Will optimize the dinamic content with react for frontend
+- Will optimize the dinamic content with react for frontend

-Refactor controllers with .populate() instead of current code
+- Refactor controllers with .populate() instead of current code

+- Add google maps api to spreadsheets

 ## Lessons Learned: